Yiyang-Jia/unet_for_line_thinning/README.md

 Due to the scarcity of actual experimental figures,  we generate synthetic data of random straight lines (ground truth) and their broadened version (input) using MATLAB ("run_script.m" in /synthetic_data_gen_matlab/).

-A synthetic input looks like
+A synthetic input and its ground truth look like

 ![Alt text](/synthetic_input_vs_ground_truth.png?raw=true "synthetic_orginal_vs_ground_truth")